cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: 'These compact monos offer 250w/8ohm (500w/4 ohm) power, using customized Ayzenshtat renowned ULTRA balanced modules, powered by a custom 800w SMPS with soft-start and ultra-high frequency switching for extremely low EMI and very high efficiency.'
+        text: 'These compact monos offer 250w/8ohm (500w/4 ohm) power, using customized Orchard renowned ULTRA balanced modules, powered by a custom 800w SMPS with soft-start and ultra-high frequency switching for extremely low EMI and very high efficiency.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'ALL INPUT, OUTPUT and Power Supply wiring comprises twisted-pair ArgentPur SOLID PURE SILVER in Teflon air-tubes for peerless soundstage detail and holography... the ultimate transparency (WITHOUT brightness!) that both Gallium Nitride and Pure Silver are remowned.'
+        text: 'ALL INPUT, OUTPUT and POWER SUPPLY wiring comprises twisted-pair ArgentPur SOLID PURE SILVER in Teflon air-tubes for peerless soundstage detail and holography... the ultimate transparency (WITHOUT brightness!) that both Gallium Nitride and Pure Silver are remowned.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Silver-Gold-Oil MUNDORF capacitors are also used in the critical signal path filter to provide even better resolution and soundstage realism compared to other GaN-FET and Class D designs.
-The musicality clearly equals best Class A but with utmost pellucidity to the source, plus the ultra-fast gut-wrenching bass grip Class D can provide.'
+        text: 'MUNDORF SGO (Silver-Gold-Oil) premium capacitors are also used in the critical signal path filter to provide even better resolution and soundstage realism compared to other GaN-FET and Class D designs.
+The musicality clearly equals best Class A but with utmost pellucidity to the source... plus the ultra-fast gut-wrenching bass grip Class D provides.'
   -
     type: paragraph
     content: